mluchettii/mkdocs-material-mluchetti/docs/docs/siem-edr/wazuh.md

 ### CIS Distribution Independent Linux Benchmark

-Go back to 'Endpoints' and click on a Linux agent.
+Go back to **Endpoints** and click on a Linux agent.
 Look over the CIS Benchmark results.
 This time, I will show you an example of how to remediate a failed control check manually.

 <figure markdown>
 ![alt text](images/wazuh-control-check-linux.png){: style="width:50%;" }
 <figcaption markdown class="annotate">
-Failed check: 'Ensure login and logout events are collected'
+Failed check: ***Ensure login and logout events are collected**
 </figcaption>
 </figure>